From Noon till Three: Plot

 At first Amanda is ostracized by the townspeople.
-But an impassioned speech proclaiming her true love for him does a remarkable trick: the townspeople not only forgive her, they see a remarkable story in that of Graham and Amanda.
+But an impassioned speech proclaiming her true love for Graham does a remarkable trick: the townspeople not only forgive her, they see a remarkable story in that of Graham and Amanda.
 This story forms the basis of a legend, one that spawns a popular book, From Noon Till Three, dime novels, a stage play, and even a popular song, "Hello and Goodbye," set to the tune of Amanda's music box.
 The legend of Graham and Amanda becomes bigger than the reality of the two, and with her book a worldwide best seller it makes Amanda a wealthy woman.
 Graham, who reads the book while in prison, is amused by the distortions: Graham is described as being 6'3" (1.90 m), Southern, and very handsome; he is, in fact, none of these.
 After serving his time he is eager to renew his relationship with Amanda.

 A disguised Graham takes one of Amanda's guided tours of her ranch, and stays behind, intending to reveal himself.
 When he does so, Amanda does not recognize him and becomes frightened.
 When he mentions details of their time together, she keeps noting, "It's in the book."
 It is only when Graham shows her "something that's not in the book" that Amanda believes him.
 But instead of joy, Amanda is confused and worried.
 If word got out that Graham was alive, the legend of Graham and Amanda would be done for.
 Even Graham's suggestion that he live with her incognito is no good; after all, if Amanda were to live with another man, the legend would still be destroyed.
 The encounter ends up with Amanda pointing a gun at Graham ... but at the last second she decides to shoot herself.

 Graham is heartbroken.
 Not only has he lost Amanda, the secret of his real identity is lost for good.
 He tries to forget what has happened, but there are reminders everywhere.
 He hears "their song" at a local saloon, and walks in on a stage production of From Noon Till Three.
 Worse, people he knew slightly laugh when he says he is Graham, since he looks nothing like his description in the book.
 Ultimately he is arrested and put in an insane asylum, where he meets the only people who believe him: his fellow inmates.
 He seems relieved.